 The enhanced account encryption feature is not in use in the current SnapLogic Org

-In my final post in this series on SnapLogic Ultra Pipelines I’m going to cover the three pillars for successful implementation: performance, scaling and high availability.
+In my final post in this series on SnapLogic Ultra Pipelines I’m going to cover the three pillars for successful implementation and data pipeline management: performance, scaling and high availability.

 Performance: Performance of an Ultra Pipeline largely depends on the response times of the end-system applications that the task is connecting to.
 An Ultra Pipeline containing a large number of high latency endpoint Snaps can observe a congestion of documents, building all the way up through the upstream Snaps to the feedmaster, until the feedmaster queue can no longer hold the messages.
 This can be avoided by either creating multiple instances of the Ultra Pipeline task or by using the Router Snap to distribute the document load.
 Multiple instances of an Ultra Pipeline will ensure that even if one instance is slow, others are available to consume documents and keep the feedmaster queue flowing.
 Likewise, a Router Snap can be used in each instance of the pipeline to distribute the documents across multiple endpoint Snaps, to improve the performance and add parallel processing capability to an instance.
 This is in addition to the built-in parallel computation capability of a pipeline which implies that at a given point in time, each Snap in a pipeline is processing a different document.